 Exploring popular low-code/no-code platforms

-There are numerous simplified coding and non-coding platforms accessible, each with its set of capabilities and intended users.
+There are numerous simplified coding and non-coding platforms accessible, each with their own set of capabilities and intended users.
 Allow me to investigate some popular options:

-- Microsoft’s Power Apps allows rapid application building visually or with templates.
+- Power Apps, from Microsoft, allows rapid application building visually or with templates.
 As Microsoft technologies are commonly used, Power Apps seamlessly integrates for organizational adoption.

 - Mendix focuses on high productivity and collaboration with an intuitive visual modeler.
-Teams can design, build, and deploy applications without coding, while robust version control aids collaboration.
+Teams can design, build, and deploy applications without coding while powerful version control aids collaboration.

 - AppSheet specializes in mobile apps by creating feature-rich versions from spreadsheets or databases.
 Customization lets workflows integrate and other systems connect to the no-code platform.